 However, sending more of the same emails isn’t the answer.
 The reps who are making multiple attempts often send the same message to each prospect over and over again.
 Or worse, they forward their original message and attempt to guilt trip prospects with lines like “Have you seen my previous emails?”
 Not a good idea.

 To strike the right balance, salespeople need to plan what to say as well as how to say it, and vary their approach.
 It’s not that hard to make the appropriate number of creative outreach attempts if enough effort is put into creating reusable, quickly customizable email template sequences.
 And by automating the right parts of email prospecting, you can speed up your sales cycle too.

-To inspire you to step up your game, I asked Matthew Iovanni and Holly Berrigan, respectively CEO and director of accounts at FullFunnel, to share their formulas for success.
+To inspire you to step up your game, I asked Matthew Iovanni and Holly Berrigan, respectively former CEO and former director of accounts at FullFunnel, to share their formulas for success.

 Using a process like the one below, they’ve helped clients such as Innovation Asset Group achieve 400% growth in their pipeline.
 As a Platinum Level HubSpot Agency Partner, they’ve also helped many HubSpot customers produce similar results.

 Follow the process below to make more meaningful connections with more of the right prospects.

 To prospect effectively, you need to gather data on prospecting, create content targeted to the buyer’s needs, write and test email templates and corresponding call scripts, leverage the right prospecting software, codify a research process and provide training to the sales team.
 Automating emails should come after, and only after, you've taken all of these preliminary steps.

 Effective prospecting campaigns require planning -- and lots of it.

 “Most companies take a haphazard approach to prospecting, arming their salespeople with a handful of templates, an email address, and a login to the CRM,” Iovanni says.
 Here's how not to do that.